Multiple scattering suppression for in vivo optical coherence tomography measurement using B-scan-wise multi-focus averaging method: Result

 Figure \ref{fig:res-phantom} shows the intensity cross-sectional images of the scattering phantom for the single acquisition, SFA, MFA, and B-MFA methods from left to right.
 The images in the second row are magnified views of the deep regions, indicated in the images in the first row.
 In the shallow regions of the sample, the standard MFA image has fewer particles than the other images [Fig.\@ \ref{fig:res-phantom}(c)].
 This difference can be attributed to the fact that only the standard MFA uses 2-D computational refocusing, whereas the others use 1-D refocusing.
 This is discussed in detail in Section \ref{sec:limitOf1D}.
 In the deep regions (indicated by the green boxes), the B-MFA and MFA images [Fig.\@ \ref{fig:res-phantom}(h) and (g), respectively] show particles with higher contrast than the single acquisition and SFA images [Fig.\@ \ref{fig:res-phantom}(e) and (f)], as indicated by the yellow arrows.
 Inside the glass plate region, the B-MFA and MFA images [Fig.\@ \ref{fig:res-phantom}(h) and (g), respectively] have the lowest noise intensity (indicated by the blue arrows), whereas the single acquisition and SFA images [Fig.\@ \ref{fig:res-phantom}(e) and (f)] have the highest and intermediate noise intensities, respectively.
 This may indicate that standard OCT measurement noise has been mitigated in the SFA image because of the complex averaging, while both the measurement noise and MS signal are mitigated in the MFA and B-MFA images.

 This noise and MS suppression are more clearly and quantitatively shown in the averaged intensity depth profiles in Fig.\@ \ref{fig:res-phantom}(i).
 Here, the central 216 A-lines [indicated by the orange brace in Fig.\@ \ref{fig:res-phantom}(a)] were averaged.
 The black arrow indicates the surface of the scattering layer.
-In the superficial region of the scattering layer, the single acquisition (blue), SFA (grey) and B-MFA (orange) curves are similar to each other.
+In the superficial region of the scattering layer, the single acquisition (blue), SFA (gray) and B-MFA (orange) curves are similar to each other.
 In the deeper regions (the purple-background region in the plot), the B-MFA and MFA curves show intensities that are lower than those of the single acquisition and SFA curves by around 2 to 3 dB.
 The glass plate region is indicated by light blue background in the plot.
+At the surface of the glass plate (blue arrow), the single acquisition and SFA curves show higher intensity than those of MFA and B-MFA due to overlapping MS signals.
 Near the superficial depth in the glass (indicated by the blue brace), the single acquisition image (blue line) yields the highest intensity.
-The SFA (grey line) shows lower intensity than the single acquisition (2.02-dB reduction in average).
+The SFA (gray line) shows lower intensity than the single acquisition (2.02-dB reduction in average).
 This could be attributed to the reduction in measurement noise caused by the complex averaging.
 The B-MFA (orange line) shows a further reduction (2.07 dB with respect to SFA and 4.09 dB with respect to the single acquisition in average).
 This may indicate additional suppression of the MS signal.
 The MFA (green line) shows the lowest signal values, i.e., the best reductions in measurement noise and MS-signal suppression (0.58 dB with respect to B-MFA and 4.66 dB with respect to single acquisition in average).